davcisneros0/PHPDocsForMe/README.md

 # Superglobals
     - built-in global arrays that provide access to various types of data
     - $_GET, $_POST, $_REQUEST, $_SESSION, $_COOKIE, $_FILES, $_SERVER

+# Routers
+    - If user encounters a page that does not exist, we can handle it using a status code / ERROR 404 page